 C&TC HIPAA-compliant referral condition codes (also called referral codes) indicate if a referral was made as a result of the C&TC screening.
 C&TC claims must list the most appropriate HIPAA-compliant referral condition code: ST, S2, AV or NU.
 MHCP C&TC screening payment requires one of the four HIPAA-compliant referral condition codes to be entered at the claim (header) level.

 DHS provides referral codes through a secure data system to C&TC programs throughout Minnesota (local public health and tribal health) under contract with DHS.
-C&TC program staff provide outreach communications and assistance to children through 20 years old requiring further evaluation, diagnosis and treatment for a condition identified during the C&TC screening visit.
+C&TC program staff provide outreach communications and assistance to families of children younger than age 11 requiring further evaluation, diagnosis and treatment for a condition identified during the C&TC screening visit.

 Refer to the HIPAA Compliant C&TC Referral Codes Fact Sheet for more information.